cgbinho/chocoanimato-html-scss/README.md

-# frontend_html
+# Choco Animato Frontend HTML and CSS

-Choco Animato Html and Scss development.
+This is the Choco Animato html pages and css ( scss ) I created before jumping into Next.js to shape the pages and components.